 Deep investigation is not required to see that halakhic thought, rooted in a revelational foundation, cannot control its own postulates as does scientific thought.
 It has to accept them as they are.
-Nevertheless, halakhic thought, too, enjoys great, marvelous breedom.
+Nevertheless, halakhic thought, too, enjoys great, marvelous freedom.
 There is a combination here of two contrary elements: the revelational and the rational.
 The Halakhah is opposed to any change in the set of axioms; it is subordinated to tradition.
 Yet it seeks novel understanding, the veritable apple of its eye.
-In every generation man must deeply investigate the foundations of the Halakhah: the definitions of its concepts, its epistemic principles, and the ordering of its achievements.
-The goal of halakhic inquiry is to hew out new ideas and fresh, surprising conceptions.
-Studying the Torah means innovating and embellishing Torah thought.
-The framework of postulates is fixed, but within this very framework halakhic understanding penetrates into the depths, erupts and rises to the heavens.
-It has the freedom to inquire, build, and tear down, to grind mountains to dust with its fine distinctions, to make comparisons and deductions and create ideal concepts and design a new world.
+In every generation man must deeply investigate the foundations of the Halakhah: the definitions of its concepts, its epistemic printiciples, and the ordering of its achievements.
+The goal of halakhic ciples, and the ordering of its achievements.
+The goal of halakhic studying the Torah means innovating and embellishing Torah thought.
+The framework of postulates is fixed, but within this very framework halakhic understanding penetrates into the depths erupts and rises to the heavens.
+It has the freedom to inquire build, and tear down, to grind mountains to dust with its fine distinctions, to make comparisons and deductions and create ideal concepts and design a new world.
 Even the postulates themselves, despite their stability, are filled with fresh, vital content.
-One can not look at the world of the Halakhah without seeing perpetual motion and continuous flow.
+One cannot look at the world of the Halakhah without seeing perpetual motion and continuous flow.
 Studying the Torah is an act of free spiritual creation.
-[It involves] epistemological qualities and nuetic values that live and are nourished by the creative spirit and mastery of the thinking individual, who thereby gains entry into the revelational sphere and makes it his own.
-Revelational consciousness is absorbed into cognitive consciousness with its inno vational thinking.
+[It involves] epistemological qualities and noetic values that live and are nourished by the creative spirit and mastery of the thinking individual, who thereby gains entry into the revelational sphere and makes it his own.
+Revelational consciousness is absorbed into cognitive consciousness with its innovational thinking.
 The Holy One, Blessed Be He, gave the Torah to Israel and commanded us to innovate and create.